binDongKim/Study-RxJS/Operator List.md

 - The output Observable from `withLatestFrom` only emits when the **source** Observable emits a value.
 - In contrast, the one from `combineLatest` emits values any of input Observables emits a value.

 `project` function can be passed to combine values.
-It receives the values in order of the passed Observable, where the first parameter is the value from the source Observable. `a$.withLatestFrom(b$, c$, (a1, b1, c1) => a1 + b1 + c1))`.
+It receives the values in order of the passed Observable, where the first parameter is the value from the source Observable. (e.g. `a$.withLatestFrom(b$, c$, (a1, b1, c1) => a1 + b1 + c1)`).
 If `project` function is not passed, arrays will be emitted on the ouput Observable.

 - Example 1.